jethror1/s3_upload/README.md

 * `monitored_directories` (list): list of absolute paths to directories to monitor for new sequencing runs (i.e the location the sequencer outputs to)
 * `bucket` (str): name of S3 bucket to upload to
 * `remote_path` (str): parent path in which to upload sequencing run directories in the specified bucket
+* `sample_regex` (str | optional): regex pattern to match against all samples parsed from the samplesheet, all samples must match this pattern to upload the run.
+This is to be used for controlling upload of specific runs where samplenames inform the assay / test.

 Each dictionary inside of the list to monitor allows for setting separate upload locations for each of the monitored directories.
 For example, in the below example the output of both `sequencer_1` and `sequencer_2` would be uploaded to the root of `bucket_A`, and the output of `sequencer_3` would be uploaded into `sequencer_3_runs` in `bucket_B`.
 Any number of these dictionaries may be defined in the monitor list.